 Within the donation message, create at least one paragraph that points to the request.
-It ought to come in the body of the letter and not in the conclusion.
+It ought to come in the body of the letter and not in conclusion.

 State what you want clearly, and if you have multiple requests, state them there.
-I recommend making a single request, which, of course, is to request for a money donation.
+I recommend making a single request, which, of course, is to request a money donation.

 Reveal the Donation Progress

 Whether you are addressing the message to people online or in-person, endeavor to reveal the progress of the donation.
 It informs the public that your request is worthy and that you are legit.

 If the goal has hit 50%, tell everyone that it is 50% so far, and trust me, people will strive to complete the goal for you.

 Why do you think donation sites keep counters that display an amount or the progress of fundraising?
 It is because it shows transparency.
 And it is an excellent idea to make your donation message transparent by revealing every behind-the-scene information.